smartmeio/arancino-daemon/docs/TRANSMITTER.md

 It's a thread that run periodically (see the specific configuration) and retrieves data from the [_Time Series Store_](CONFIGURATION.md#Redis Configuration) in Redis.
 This thread provides also the data aggregation based on the tags retrieved from the [_Tag Store_](CONFIGURATION.md#Redis Configuration) in Redis.

+If the time range to read is too large, the reader enter in batch mode automatically.
+The data are read and sent in five minutes batches.
+This avoid the ram saturation and speed up the process.

 ```ini
 [transmitter.reader]
 # Represents the time (in seconds) in which the reader collects data